Sadikcserymec077/finalproject/FEATURES_TESTING_GUIDE.md

    - You can access protected features

 3. **Register New User:**
-   - Currently, registration is available via API only
-   - You can use the API endpoint: `POST /api/auth/register`
+   - Use the API endpoint: `POST /api/auth/register`
-   - Or modify `users.json` file in `mobsf-ui-backend/` directory
+   - Alternatively, insert a row into the `users` table inside `mobsf-ui-backend/data/mobsf-ui.db` (any SQLite client/CLI works; passwords must be bcrypt hashes)

 4. **Change Password:**
-   - After logging in, you can change password via API: `POST /api/auth/change-password`
+   - After logging in, use `POST /api/auth/change-password`
-   - Or directly edit `users.json` (passwords are hashed with bcrypt)
+   - Or update the `users` table in SQLite with a new bcrypt hash

 ### API Testing (using curl or Postman):